Russchew/IDAssignment1/README.md

 My name is Russell Chew and i am currently a student studying at ngee ann polytechnic.In my Portfolio it includes works that i have done in the past years.

 ## Design Process
-The design was mostly based around me as my favourite colour is teal i try to give a modern/simple vibe to my website.By adding the black and whites it makes the website look cleaner with all the works in the portfolio.
+The design was mostly based around me as my favourite colour is teal i try to give a modern/simple vibe to my website.By adding the black and white it makes the website look cleaner with all the works in the portfolio.

 I started out with the home page and i wanted to let my viewers know where am i currently studying or working and also a sneak peak of some of my latest works to keep them interested.